 The most frequently used services are for the assessment of nitrogen/protein content, Hagberg Falling Number, specific weight and moisture.
-There is a money saving quality test package for wheat (please see Labtest price list).
-Additionally we carry out a wheat qualitiy screening service for breeders, this is a high volume – low cost service, which will provide information on the potential baking quality of early generation breeding lines.
+Additionally we carry out a wheat quality screening service for breeders, a high volume – low cost service, which will provide information on the potential baking quality of early generation breeding lines.

 For the milling wheat market, the Hagberg Falling Number value of grain samples is very important.
 This value is primarily a measure of the alpha-amylase enzyme activity in grains which can be a varietal characteristic or caused by sprout damage due to poor conditions prior to harvesting.
 Alpha-amylase activity is crucial for final product quality of bread, pasta, noodles etc. Values in excess of 250 are required for wheat samples destined for bread making; lower values may be acceptable for other wheat flour based products.

-We also have the facilities and expertise to micro-malt and assess barley for malting quality, please call 01223 233258 for further information.
+NIAB LabTest has the facilities and expertise to micro-malt and assess barley for malting quality.
 Sample testing can be tailored to suit your specific needs and you will have access to expert advice on the interpretation of your test results.
 Malt analysis by both IOB and EBC methodologies are available.

-The Biochemistry laboratory uses automated equipment similar to that used commercially and extensively in continental sugar beet producing nations to screen for sugar content and impurities.
-We offer two services one is a screening service and the other is based on British Sugar methodology; please call for further information and advice.
+The biochemistry laboratory uses automated equipment similar to that used commercially and extensively in continental sugar beet producing nations to screen for sugar content and impurities.
+NIAB offers two services one is a screening service and the other is based on British Sugar methodology; please call for further information and advice.

 There are several tests available for oilseeds including total oil content, fatty acid profile and glucosinolate content.